 Medical professionals utilize the Glasgow Coma Scale to rate the probability of a person’s recovery or lack thereof.
 A person rated as a 3 has the lowest possible score.
 A person with a 15 has the highest score and most closely resembles a normal-appearing person.

 Patients who are above the age of 40 when they experience a coma have a poorer rate of recovery.
 Those who have remained in a vegetative state for more than a year have very little to no chance of emerging from the coma.
-Research also shows that a patient who fails to at least open their eyes within 30 days of their injury have a poor prognosis.
+Research also shows that a patient who fails to at least open their eyes within 30 days of their injury has a poor prognosis.